 Watch this quick video to see Mary Berry the Mini Goldendoodle puppy practice Sit-Stay at the sliding door.
 Here I'm using a clicker to tell her that holding the Sit is what's getting her the treat, but you do not need a clicker to practice this behavior if you haven't been using one (just follow the steps above).
 I click for the sit, holding the sit while the door opens and closes, and then I tell her it's okay to go through the door with her release cue "okay!":

 As you and your dog practice this behavior, you'll notice that your dog will start to sit at every closed door they encounter.
-They'll think they have a magic power of making doors open simply by putting their rear on the floor!
+They'll think they have the magic power of making doors open simply by putting their rear on the floor!

 This great video by Dogs Trust Dog School also shows how to teach your dog to wait calmly at the door.